 Mt.
-Hood OR | July 16-18, 2021 | SummerFunNationals.com
+Hood OR | July 14-16, 2023 | SummerFunNationals.com

 Each summer Masters racers and their families have found the ultimate advantage for keeping their ski legs in shape for racing by coming to Mt.
 Hood in July.
 Combining training, racing and family fun is the ultimate dream.
 Halfway between last season and next, the Summer Fun Nationals is the event to keep on your summer calendar.
-With daily and weeklong training camps plus the opportunity to check out next season's race equipment at the tech/demo centers in Government Camp, this is masters ski racing at its best!
+With daily and week-long training camps plus the opportunity to check out next season's race equipment at the tech/demo centers in Government Camp, this is masters ski racing at its best!
 Make it a family affair and race with your family.
 The Eigenvector Fastest Family Trophy awaits participation of all families.
 All must have current U.S. Ski & Snowboard memberships.
 Classes for all ages, young and old.

 The weekend kicks off with a welcome party and racer check-in in Government Camp, the village where all the summer action is centered.
 Saturday starts early on Palmer Glacier with a GS race followed by an elaborate BBQ/awards party with lots of food, beer, awards, and prizes.
-On Sunday there is the traditional SL race followed at the Timberline pool for the awards party and swim.
-Other awards include the Fastest Man and Fastest Woman in slalom, the Atomic Skier-of-the-Year Award for Sportsmanship, and the Skoch Memorial Cup for the 2-day combined class winners.
+On Sunday there is the traditional SL race followed by the awards party.
+Other awards include the Fastest Man and Fastest Woman in slalom and the Skoch Memorial Cup for the 2-day combined class winners.